Sick House Syndrome: Indoor Air Quality Solutions & Stats

 Duct Cleaning & Sealing

 One of the best ways you can improve the indoor air quality in your home is to inspect and clean your air ducts.
-If you have never cleaned the inside of your air duct, now may be a great time to do so. we recommend
+If you have never cleaned the inside of your air duct, now may be a great time to do so.

 You may be able to fix your IAQ problem by installing a home ventilation system, changing your air filter, and cleaning regularly, however, when that’s not enough, an air cleaning/purifying device might be just what you need.